vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/spring-mvc.md

 ## Deploy

-1. Push your code to GitHub and let the pipeline deploy to the review environment.
+1. Push your code to GitHub and let the pipeline deploy to your TAS environment.

-1. Redo the [Exercise endpoints](#exercise-endpoints) section on review by replacing `localhost:8080` with the review environment route.
+1. Redo the [Exercise endpoints](#exercise-endpoints) section on TAS by replacing `localhost:8080` with the TAS environment route.

-1. Make sure all the endpoints succeed in the review environment before you submit the assignment.
+1. Make sure all the endpoints succeed in the TAS environment before you move on.

 ## Wrap up